|

 Every tax is a pay cut.
 Every tax cut is a pay raise.

-based on the weather forecast because at 11:00 AM there was only about
+On January 2, 2010, Framingham declared a snow emergency based on the weather forecast because at 11:00 AM there was only about 3 inches of snow on the ground in the downtown area.

 The main library downtown was supposed to be open from 0900 to 1700 but it never bothered to open.
-This raises a series of questions that need to be answered by town officials.

-This library closing seems to abrogate the contract between the government and the governed.
 The DPW had done their job well such that I had no problem getting to the library twice.
 Each time I drove 3.5 miles each way without any issues.
 I really wanted to get some work done.
-As you can see from these pictures, the library was supposed to be opened.

 Framingham public library: main library